Get a hacker's perspective on your web apps, network, and cloud

 The provided nondelivery report includes information such as:

-The generating server was identified as server.example.com
+The generating server was identified as server.example.com.

-with the error code #550 5.1.1 RESOLVER.ADR.RecipNotFound; not found
+A failure notice for user@example.com with the error code #550 5.1.1 RESOLVER.ADR.RecipNotFound; not found was returned.

 Internal IP addresses and hostnames were disclosed in the original message headers.